Lighting - Articles and Information - Lady Gouldian Finch Supplies USA

 Below, you will find a list of all of the Fact Sheets which he has available, along with his latest book.
 Please keep them at your disposal at all times.
 He has done extensive research in many fields and topics relating to aviculture, and has incorporated this along with his experience in raising a variety of species.
 I am offering this information to you because Mr. Black has said it so concisely and clearly.
 I believe every serious aviculturist should make it his business to know as much as possible about the birds he or she has chosen to bring into his/her household.

 With Mr. Black's permission, I have reprinted his Fact Sheet #67, Cage Bird Lighting.
 After reading this one fact sheet, you will see why the type of lighting you provide for your bird is so important.
-You will find out about Vitamin D3, the sex ratios of offspring and why black lights are for more that "disco dancing".
+You will find out about Vitamin D3, the sex ratios of offspring and why black lights are for more than "disco dancing".
 I'll bet you never even thought about lighting on those terms before.
 Read on, and then look through the other topics Robert Black has researched.
-I know that you won't be disappointed. lady gouldian finch Lighting information
+I know that you won't be disappointed.
+Robert Black's Article on Lighting - ladygouldianfinch.com

 Cage Bird Lighting by Robert G Black - ladygouldianfinch.com